developersCradle/reactive-programming/README.md

 All course material from *Spring WebFlux Masterclass: Reactive Microservices [New]* by **Vinoth Selvaraj**.

-> We were building a reactive API that had to process complex business workflows without ever blocking a thread.
+> We were building a reactive API that had to process complex business workflows without ever blocking a thread. 🐟
 >
 > Every incoming request kicked off a multi-step pipeline: validation, enrichment, rule evaluation, and persistence.
-None of these steps could run out of order, and any failure needed to stop the flow immediately while still returning a meaningful response.
+None of these steps could run out of order, and any failure needed to stop the flow immediately while still returning a meaningful response. 🐟
 >
->**By the end**, we had an API that behaved more like a controlled workflow engine than a traditional request–response service—precise, resilient, and scalable by design.<br><br>
+>**By the end**, we had an API that behaved more like a controlled workflow engine than a traditional request–response service—precise, resilient, and scalable by design. 🐟 <br><br>
 ~ *DevelopersCradle*

 Contains my with own visual notes ✍️ added to some course material to enforce learning experience.